cyk990422/ExpGest/README.md

 ```

 ## Acknowledgement
-The pytorch implementation of MANO is based on [DiffuseStyleGesture](https://github.com/YoungSeng/DiffuseStyleGesture).
+The pytorch implementation of ExpGest is based on [DiffuseStyleGesture](https://github.com/YoungSeng/DiffuseStyleGesture).
 We use some parts of the great code from [FreeTalker](https://github.com/YoungSeng/FreeTalker) and [MLD](https://github.com/ChenFengYe/motion-latent-diffusion).
-We thank all the authors for their impressive works!
+We thank all the authors for their impressive works!!

 ## Contact
 For technical questions, please contact cyk990422@gmail.com